Skip to main content

 4 mentions Positive Neutral Negative

-• “The developers here didn't credit any of the artists and real, actual game developers who created the assets, so this is plagiarism as well as a cash grab.”
+• “The "developers" here didn't credit any of the artists and real, actual game developers who created the assets here, so this is plagiarism, as well as cash grab shovelware.”

-• “They're all written in either Russian, broken English, or AI-generated text, appear almost exactly at the same time shortly after the game launched on Steam, and the accounts are consistently used to write fake reviews for asset flips and other cash grabs.”
+• “They're all written in either Russian, broken English, or ChatGPT AI slop, appear at almost exactly the same time shortly after the game launched on Steam, and have a direct Steam purchase of the game.
+The accounts are used consistently to write fake reviews for asset flips and other cash grabs/scams.”

 Skip Game Offers